-Virtual Reality (VR) technology is becoming more prevalent, both recreationally and educationally, and the push to include VR elements in academic settings has gained substantial traction.
-In an effort to keep up with this trend, the Instructional Design (ID) Team spent the last academic year completing a pilot project that brought a set of 10 standalone Lenovo VR headsets into the classrooms of several different programs around La Salle.
+Virtual Reality (VR) technology is becoming more prevalent in both recreation and learning.
+The push to include VR elements in academic settings has gained substantial traction.
+In an effort to keep up with this trend, the Instructional Design (ID) Team spent the last academic year completing a pilot project that included purchasing 10 standalone Lenovo VR headsets to use in classes of different programs around La Salle.

-The ID Team collaborated with innovative faculty from Art History, Biology, Foreign Languages and Literatures, Public Health, Nutrition, and the Students for Environmental Action Club to implement VR technology in new and interesting ways.
-Students participating in VR learning experiences are calling the technology cool, engaging, and helpful.
-Faculty are also extolling the ways that VR content can boost engagement, unlike a traditional PowerPoint or images in a textbook.
+The ID Team collaborated with innovative faculty from Art History, Biology, Foreign Languages and Literature, Public Health, Nutrition, and the Students for Environmental Action Club to implement VR technology in new and interesting ways.
+Students participating in VR learning experiences have referred to the technology as cool, engaging, and helpful.
+Faculty are praising the ways that VR content has boost engagement, unlike a traditional PowerPoint or images in a textbook.

 Here are a few learning experiences that used this technology to enrich and educate students.

 In Professor Siobhan Conaty’s Art History classes, students used the Google Expeditions app to visit ancient historical sites like the Great Pyramid of Giza and Stonehenge as well as modern landmarks like the Burj Khalifa, all in the comfort of Olney Hall.
 Each scene fully immerses students in an entirely 360-degree environment, allowing them to see proportions, surroundings, and details that can’t be obtained in a two-dimensional image.
 So far, students have been very receptive to the virtual field trips with one student remarking “It was my first time using the device and my excitement took over in a flash.”
 See an example of an Expedition below and the lesson plan here: VirtualRealityArtHistorySp19.